tyt063144/TTLinks/docs/ipservice/ip_service.md

 ## 3. `ip_configs` - IPv4 and IPv6 HostConfig, SubnetConfig, and WildCardConfig
 The `ip_config` module provides advanced classes for configuring IP host interfaces, subnets, and wildcard objects, essential for efficient network setup and management.
 Each class combines an `IPAddr` object for representing IP addresses with an `IPMask` object tailored to the specific use case, such as netmask or wildcard configurations.
 These classes offer more properties and methods you can leverage to streamline network IP configurations.

+> [!Note]\
-<font color='#FD7E14'>**Note:** The functionalities of these classes can also be achieved through the `ip_factory` module, which provides a more flexible and dynamic approach to generating various IP configurations.
+> The functionalities of these classes can also be achieved through the `ip_factory` module, which provides a more flexible and dynamic approach to generating various IP configurations.
 However, these classes can still be utilized directly when a more specific or tailored solution is required for certain use cases.</font>

 <details>
 <summary>(Click to Expand) Example:</summary>